Updated on 02/28/2024

 Basílica Menor San Juan Bautista – Girón

-About 9 km from the city of Bucaramanga is another of the 17 Colombian cultural heritage towns.
-This beautiful town is characterized by its cobblestone streets and colonial architecture.
+About 5.5 miles (9 km) from the city of Bucaramanga is another of the 17 Colombian cultural heritage towns.
+This beautiful town is characterized by its cobblestone streets and colonial architecture, including several churches in Colombia.
 The Colombian heritage cities are characterized by their centuries-old buildings.
 One of the most beautiful and historic buildings in Girón is the Basílica Menor San Juan Bautista.

 Construction of the church began in 1636.
 It has a white facade, a symmetrical structure, and two imposing towers.
 In addition, the church is surrounded by a large number of buildings with colonial architecture.
 In 1998 the church was declared a basilica.